Menu

 Concise and engaging, these five TED-inspired talksand talkerson diverse topics within animal protection will leave you wanting to hear more!

-• Protecting Animals, Protecting People - Mary Wakeham, Founder & CEO, Refuge4Pets and Links Group (U.K.) Trustee
+• Protecting Animals, Protecting People - Mary Wakeham, Refuge4Pets and Links Group (U.K.) Trustee

-• Mitigating AI Safety Risks and Making AI a Positive Force for Animals - Max Taylor, AI for Animals
+• Mitigating AI Safety Risks and Making AI a Positive Force for Animals - Max Taylor, Sentient Futures (fka AI for Animals)

 • Improving Animal Welfare in Aquatic Food Systems - Alexandria Beck, Non-Profit Consultant